 - Unless otherwise determined in a national standard or a standard in the Codex Alimentarius, the following dating procedure will be applied: - i.
 The expiration date must be stated. - ii.
 This will include, at least, month and day for products with minimum expiration dates not beyond three months.
 Month and year for products with minimum expiration dates beyond three months.
 In the case of December, only the year must be stated. - iii.
 The expiration date must be stated with "Better before" to indicate a specific day, and "Better before the last day of" in all other cases. - iv.
 The words stated in (iii) above must be accompanied by the date itself or a reference to the place where the date is printed. - v.
-Day, month, and year (in that that order) must be stated in numerical, non-coded, order.

-- The name of the month can be fully written. - vi.
-Despite regulation 4.7.1. (i), no indication is required for minimum expiration dates in the case of fresh fruit and vegetables, including potatoes not yet peeled, cut or treated in any other way.
-The same is true for: liquor wines, sparkling wine, aromatized wines, fruit wines, and sparkling fruit wines and alcoholic beverages with 10% alcohol or more per volume; bakery goods that, due to their nature, are intended for consumption at most 24 hours after manufacturing; vinegar, salt as food ingredient, solid sugar; candy goods made of aromatized and colored sugar; chewing gum; and specific food products exempted by Product Committees, either from national or from the Codex. - In addition to the expiration date, any special conditions required for preservation must be stated in the label, provided validity of the expiration dates depends on these.
+Day, month, and year (in that that order) must be stated in numerical order.
+The name of the month can be fully written. - vi.
+No indication is required for minimum expiration dates in the case of liquor wines, sparkling wine, aromatized wines, fruit wines, and sparkling fruit wines and alcoholic beverages with 10% alcohol or more per volume; bakery goods that, due to their nature, are intended for consumption at most 24 hours after manufacturing; vinegar, salt as food ingredient, solid sugar; candy goods made of aromatized and colored sugar; chewing gum; and specific food products exempted by Product Committees, either national or from the Codex Alimentarius. - In addition to the expiration date, any special conditions required for preservation must be stated in the label, provided validity of the expiration dates depends on these.